Blakkis/JaaGame_Beta/README.md

 2.2.2017
   - There might some errors in the documentation readme.txt files
-  - You can try out the spells by opening the spell tab (key t by default) and assign two spells with keys 1 and 2
+  - You can try out the spells by opening the spell tab (key t by default) and assign two active spells with keys 1 and 2
   - The menus should use the user assigned keys aswell.(Annoying to switch between hardcoded and user defined keys)
   - I left small part of the game out, which was before starting campaign it would allow the player to create a name for the character.
   Since its disabled, it assigns the player with the name 'default'.